yukaitung/lgdxrobot-docs/content/cloud/general/automation-flows.md

   * **Remove**: Click the bin icon to remove the step.
   * **Add Progress**: Click the **Add Progress** button to add a new progress step.

-Tips:
+1: The 'Moving' progress should be included in the flow for the robot to navigate. \

-1. The 'Moving' progress should be included in the flow for the robot to navigate.
+2: An external API call is required when using 'API' as the proceed condition.
-2. An external API call is required when using 'API' as the proceed condition, and a 'Next Token' will be appended automatically.
+{.alert .alert-info}